~By Nate Wilson

 Let us not pursue the movement's ideals for selfish reasons, but instead let us develop our home lives in order to fulfill God's purpose of loving Him and showing His love to our "neighbors" around the world.
 Let us build homes that will count for eternity!
 Applying this principle in our own lives may require a shift in thinking from being consumed with accomplishing the next home ideal (building that house in the country, starting home-schooling, getting the grain mill, etc.) to being consumed with seeking how God would use us to impact the world of people He has made.
 It's a change in perspective from home movement ideals being an END to be achieved, to using our home resources as a MEANS to build God's kingdom.
 This difference in perspective which affects WHY we live our lives can make all the difference in the world!
 May God give us grace to apply this principle fully in our lives.

-Parents, Get a copy of the book Unveiled At Last, by Bob Sjogren (YWAM Pub.) at a book store or call 1-800-GO2THEM for a mail order from the author's organization.
+Parents, Get a copy of the book Unveiled At Last, by Bob Sjogren (YWAM Pub.).
 It will change your life!

 · Foreign Mission Board of the S. Baptist Convention, P.O.
 Box 6767, Richmond, VA 23230 804-353-0151